Lal-Jr/GraphQL-GraphCMS-Blog/README.md

 </h1>

-Simple Blog Site for adding blog posts with NextJS for Frontend and GraphCMS which is a Headless CMS is used for Content Management along with GraphQL for fetching data.
+Simple Blog Site for adding blog posts similar to Medium.com with NextJS a JavaScript Framework by Vercel for Frontend and GraphCMS which is a Headless CMS is used for Content Management along with GraphQL for fetching data from the content management system.

 # Preview